-Undergraduate students enrolled in a University-approved study-abroad programs will not be charged the Student Services Fee.
+Undergraduate students enrolled in a University-approved study-abroad programs will not be charged the Student Services Fee or the Student Health Fee.
+Students participating in remote overseas program, however, remain responsible for these fees.

 Technology and Literary and Artistic Works